 You can have one or many uterine polyps.
-They usually stay contained within your uterus, but occasionally, they may slip down through the opening of the uterus into your vagina.
-Although they can happen in younger women, uterine polyps most commonly occur in women in their 40s and 50s.
+They usually stay contained within your uterus, but occasionally, they may slip down through the opening of the uterus (cervix) into your vagina.
+Uterine polyps most commonly occur in women who are going through or have completed menopause (peri- and postmenopausal women), although younger women can get them, too.

 Uterine polyps attach to your uterus by a large base or a thin stalk and can grow to be several centimeters in size.
 Irregular menstrual bleeding, excessively heavy menstrual flow or bleeding between ...